⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 Purchases a kid can tapMarketplaceNone — fun is earned by learning

-Parent plays with the childNot built-inBuilt for 1:1 co-op
+Parent plays with the childNot built-inBuilt for family co-op (up to 4)

 Setup to make it safeSeveral settingsSafe by default